yao008/yao008.github.io/_pages/nice.md

 ### 3. Visiting Students / Research Assistants / Interns

 We welcome outstanding students (including qualified PhD students, master and undergraduate students, either online or in-person) to join our lab and participate in cutting-edge research projects.
-Priority will be given to students who can build long-term collaboration, or those intending to apply for a PhD at HKU with me.
+Priority will be given to students who can build long-term collaboration, HKU students, and those intending to apply for a PhD at HKU with me.

 ## How to apply